 Humans and animals constantly face the choice between exploiting options that are known to be good and exploring unknown options in the hope of discovering better future outcomes.
 Humans face this dilemma in many scenarios, from simple choices like deciding whether to try a new restaurant for dinner, to important life decisions such as deciding whether to explore a new career.
 Animals face the explore-exploit dilemma when deciding whether to explore and forage for food, territory, or mates.
 The cognitive ability to balance exploration and exploitation is vital to animal and human survival and success.
 In recent years, the study of explore-exploit decisions in humans and animals has become an active field of investigation (Mehlhorn et al., 2015; Schulz & Gershman, 2019; Wilson, Bonawitz, Costa, & Ebitz, 2021).

 An optimal solution to explore-exploit decisions is, in general, computationally intractable (Bellman, 1954), leading humans and animals to use approximations or heuristics.
 Previous research revealed that subjects were likely to use one or both of two main heuristics.
 The first is an information-driven heuristic known as directed exploration in which action is biased towards the more uncertain option (Banks, Olson, & Porter, 1997; Frank, Doll, Oas-Terpstra, & Moreno, 2009; Krebs, Kacelnik, & Taylor, 1978; Lee, Zhang, Munro, & Steyvers, 2011; Meyer & Shi, 1995; Payzan-LeNestour & Bossaerts, 2012; Steyvers, Lee, & Wagenmakers, 2009; Wilson et al., 2014; Zhang & Yu, 2013).
-The second is an noise-driven heuristic known as random exploration, in which exploratory actions with suboptimal estimates of reward value are chosen by chance (Badre, Doll, Long, & Frank, 2012; Feng, Wang, Zarnescu, & Wilson, 2021; Gershman, 2018, 2019; Kao, Doupe, & Brainard, 2005; Wang & Wilson, 2018; Wilson et al., 2014).
+The second is a noise-driven heuristic known as random exploration, in which exploratory actions with suboptimal estimates of reward value are chosen by chance (Badre, Doll, Long, & Frank, 2012; Feng, Wang, Zarnescu, & Wilson, 2021; Gershman, 2018, 2019; Kao, Doupe, & Brainard, 2005; Wang & Wilson, 2018; Wilson et al., 2014).
 In particular, recent studies showed that humans were able to adapt the extent of their directed and random exploration with the horizon context, i.e. the number of future choices remaining (Wilson et al., 2014).
 Horizon adaptation is thought to be a hallmark of effective exploration, yet apart from one early study in birds (Kacelnik, 1979), very little work has investigated how animals explore under different time horizons.